kwellys/jt/src/pages/index.md

     title: FrontEnd development
 testimonials:
   - company: PointCare
-    features: '.NET MVC4, SQL SERVER, JQUERY, AJAX, JSON'
+    features: 'ASP.NET MVC, Microsoft SQL Server'
-    img: /img/asp.jpg
+    img: /img/1.jpg
     occupation: Project Manager
     personName: Matthew Donohoe
     review: >-
-      Our product at PointCare was in need of a major design transformation essentially converting the desigTechnical remained very committed to stabilizing the product over 3 major releases and remained fair and conscientious on the affordability of their services throughout.
+      Our product at PointCare was in need of a major design transformation essentially converting the design from PHP to .NET.
+Additionally, PointCare’s new model would optimize our content administration and our customer front-end reporting.
+Jet Technical was able to work with initial designs and subsequently mitigate a high volume of design gaps and change requests inside of an extremely aggressive timeline.
+Jet Technical remained very committed to stabilizing the product over 3 major releases and remained fair and conscientious on the affordability of their services throughout.
-  - company: Elements-Media
+  - company: Ringmaster
-    features: PHP PROGRAMMING WEBSITE DEVELOPMENT
-    occupation: Project Manager
+    features: 'Node.js, React'
+    img: /img/1.jpg
+    occupation: Head of Operations
-    personName: Lance Moody
+    personName: Marija Janjusevic
     review: >-
-      Once again Tamara did an excellent job.
-She was very responsive to inquiries, and performed high-quality work on time and on budget.
-I highly recommend her and will hire her again soon.
+      Always delivering high-quality products, the team regularly receives wide praise from the satisfied end-clients.
+They are adaptable to a variety of project management tools, while the in-house project management ensures smooth runs.
+The team learns quickly and always produces excellent code.
-  - company: New Health Analytics
+  - company: RBC Life Sciences
-    features: ASP.NET DEVEXPRESS 12.1 DEVELOPMENT
+    features: ASP.NET MVC
-    occupation: Blue Saki Social Media
+    img: /img/1.jpg
+    occupation: IT Application Manager
     personName: Armin Latiff
     review: >-
-      Jet Technical was a great find.
-Extremely reasonable rates even though based in US and quality of work was excellent.
-Very professional, technically strong and always available on phone, skype and email.
-I highly recommend this company to anyone.
+      Their support for the entire IT infrastructure has been invaluable over the years.
+Their availability regardless of the time difference, reliability, and communication put them in the spotlight.
+Their competitive prices are hard to beat, though they could invest in creating their own QA department.
 companyandteam:
   description: >-
     We are a team of professionals on a mission to creating a faster, more